lentilus/fastex.nvim/README.md

 })
 ```

-FasTex adds this hook by default but you can disable it by setting the 'break_undo_sequence' to 'false' in the setup.
+FasTex adds this hook by default but you can disable it by setting the `break_undo_sequence` to `false` in the setup.

 ### traversing tabstops / insert nodes

 By default all snippets add a tabstop at the end of the expanded snippet.
 This is very usefull for traversing your code.
 When expanding snippets inside the inser nodes of other snippets it happens, that tabstops from two snippets overlap.
-This can be annoying because when you call the normal 'ls.jump(1)' your cursor position does not change.
+This can be annoying because when you call the normal `ls.jump(1)` your cursor position does not change.
 To mitigate this, I wrote the below function so you dont have to jump more than once to get to the next "interesting" insert.

 ```lua